RascalSoftware/RAT-Docs/source/utilities/conversionFuncs.rst

     :alt: rascal-1

-To convert this, simply navigate to the project directory, and convert is as follows:
+To convert this, simply navigate to the project directory, and run the following:

 .. tab-set-code::
     .. code-block:: MATLAB